Fresh Resources for Web Designers and Developers (March 2019)

 Notable

 Notable is a note-taking desktop application.
 Unlike any other similar app, it does not come with proprietary formatting, WYSIWYG, or other typical bells and whistles.
-The app editor is mainly powered by Github-flavoured Markdown.
-Notes are stored in a flat file .md files as well as the attachment.
-It just works and simple.
+The app editor is mainly powered by Github-flavored Markdown.
+Notes are stored in flat file .md

 TipTap

 TipTap is a WYSIWYG editor built on top of ProseMirror with Vue.js.
-Apart from inheriting a number of features from ProseMirror out of the box, such as the awesome Markdown syntax support, TipTap brings a few modern features like the Menu Bubble where the formatting menu will appear when highlighting text, the Suggestion feature where you can tag or mention a person within the content, and export the ability to export content in JSON formatting.
+Apart from inheriting a number of features from ProseMirror out of the box, such as the awesome Markdown syntax support, TipTap brings a few modern features like the Menu Bubble where the formatting menu will appear when highlighting text, the Suggestion feature where you can tag or mention a person within the content, and the ability to export content in JSON formatting.

 Restplain